avinashamanchi/1.2.10-MadLibs/README.md

 # 1.2.10-MadLibs

-**Author:** Avinash Amanchi Hrihaan Bhutani
+**Authors:** Avinash Amanchi, Hrihaan Bhutani **File:** AmanchiBhutaniMadLibs.java
-**File:** AmanchiBhutaniMadLibs.java
 ---

 ## Program Approach

-Our approach to this assignment focused on clear separation of concerns using two required functions: `collectInputs` and `generateStory`.
+Our approach to this assignment focused on creating a clear, functional structure that separates user input collection from story generation.
+The program uses two main methods: `getWord()` and `createStory()`.

-1.  **Input Collection (`collectInputs`):**
+1. **Input Collection (`getWord`):**
-    * We used a `Scanner` object to capture user input from the console.
+   - Utilizes a `Scanner` object to prompt the user for different word types such as nouns, verbs, and adjectives.
-    * A `HashMap<String, String>` was implemented to store the collected words.
-The **key** is a descriptive word-type (e.g., "ADJECTIVE\_1") and the **value** is the user's provided word.
-This makes the code for story generation cleaner and easier to manage.
-    * The function gathers **7** distinct word substitutions to meet the requirement of 5-7.
+   - The function takes a `String` parameter (the type of word to collect) and returns the user’s input.
+   - This approach keeps the code modular and makes it easy to add more word types or prompts later if needed.

-2.  **Story Generation (`generateStory`):**
+2. **Story Generation (`createStory`):**
-    * This function takes the `HashMap` of words as its argument.
+   - This function takes in seven user-provided words as parameters.
-    * It uses Java's `String.format()` method to construct the final story.
-This method is highly efficient for string substitution, allowing me to insert the values from the `HashMap` directly into the template text in the correct order.
+   - It constructs the final Mad Lib story using string concatenation.
+   - The story combines both creativity and grammatical correctness while ensuring that all user inputs are properly substituted into the template.
-    * The completed story is then printed to the console.
+   - The final story is then printed to the console in a formatted way.

 ---